-The go to book on the subject is Robert Cialdini’s Influence: The Psychology of Persuasion.
+The go to book on the psychology of persuasion is Robert Cialdini’s Influence.
 Cialdini has spent a lifetime researching the psychology of compliance.

 The book highlights six principles of persuasion, which most commonly and effectively are used by compliance practitioners.